 Member States may require applicants to pay fees for handling applications in accordance with this Directive.
-The level of such fees shall be proportionate and may be based on the services actually provided for the processing of applications and the issuance of [...] authorisations for admission as a seasonal worker with the exception of short-stay visas.
+The level of such fees shall be proportionate and may be based on the services actually provided for the processing of applications and the issuance of authorisations for the purpose of seasonal work.
+Fees for short-stay visas are regulated in the relevant provisions of the Schengen acquis.